Today I set my table small in size though it may be, for an Honored Guest had come to town, and I wanted her to see.

 Her bed was made with linens white and pillows soft and warm.
 The bathroom stocked with fluffy towels and products to adorn.

 All the things I cherished most for “special times” to come, were put in place without a trace of clinging to a one.

-Time was swift with years adrift in a sea of what was my best, knowing now the answers to a long ago, forgotten test.
+Time was swift with years adrift in a sea of what was best, knowing now the answers to a long-forgotten test.

 At last, the time had come for me to meet my long-lost friend.
-I recognized her profile as she went around the bend.
+I recognized her profile as she walked around the bend.